Virginia General Assembly approves plan for $4.3 billion in federal covid relief money

 Democratic leaders had sought to prevent any changes to the slate of programs, but last week members of the Senate agreed to several modest amendments.

 Del.
-Luke E. Torian (D-Prince William), chairman of the House Appropriations Committee, explained that the compromise plan contained 19 changes and said most of them were technical.
+Luke E. Torian (D-Prince William), chairman of the House Appropriations Committee, said the compromise plan contained 19 changes, most of which were technical.

-His counterpart in the Senate, Sen. Janet D. Howell (D-Fairfax), defended the process that got the spending plan approved in a week’s time.
+His Senate counterpart, Sen. Janet D. Howell (D-Fairfax), defended the process that got the spending plan approved in a week’s time.
 “We all know many of our constituents are suffering and time is of the essence,” Howell said.

 House and Senate budget conferees agreed to keep language in the spending plan that allows college athletes to make money off their name, image and likeness.
 The Senate had attempted to strip out that language last week.

-Also Monday, the House Courts and Senate Judiciary committees announced they had agreed on eight nominees to fill two vacancies and six new seats on the Virginia Court of Appeals, the second-highest state court.
+Also Monday, the House Courts and Senate Judiciary committees announced that they had agreed on eight nominees to fill two vacancies and six new seats on the Virginia Court of Appeals, the second-highest state court.
 The nominees are expected to be certified in committee votes Tuesday and then formally elected by a vote in the full chambers later that day.

 The nominees are:

-● Dominique A. Callins of Front Royal, who practices family law at Simms Showers;
+●Dominique A. Callins of Front Royal, who practices family law at Simms Showers.

-● Doris Henderson Causey of Henrico, managing attorney of Central Virginia Legal Aid Society;
+●Doris Henderson Causey of Henrico, managing attorney of Central Virginia Legal Aid Society.

-● Vernida R. Chaney of Alexandria, a criminal defense lawyer at Chaney Law Firm;
+●Vernida R. Chaney of Alexandria, a criminal defense lawyer at Chaney Law Firm.

-● Frank Friedman of Roanoke, chairman of the Woods Rogers appellate team;
+●Frank Friedman of Roanoke, chairman of the Woods Rogers appellate team.

-● Junius P. Fulton of Norfolk, a Norfolk Circuit Court judge;
+●Junius P. Fulton of Norfolk, a Norfolk Circuit Court judge.

-● Lisa M. Lorish of Charlottesville, an assistant federal public defender and appellate specialist for the Western District of Virginia and lecturer at the University of Virginia School of Law;
+●Lisa M. Lorish of Charlottesville, an assistant federal public defender and appellate specialist for the Western District of Virginia and lecturer at the University of Virginia School of Law.

-● Daniel E. Ortiz of Fairfax, a Fairfax County Circuit Court judge; and
+●Daniel E. Ortiz of Fairfax, a Fairfax County Circuit Court judge.

-● Stuart A. Raphael of Arlington, a former Virginia solicitor general who is a partner at Hunton Andrews Kurth.
+●Stuart A. Raphael of Arlington, a former Virginia solicitor general who is a partner at Hunton Andrews Kurth.

 Democrats said the nominees, all of them vetted by various bar associations, would bring racial, gender, geographic and practice-area diversity to the bench.
-Four of the nominees are women and four are Black.
+Four of the nominees are women, and four are Black.

-In the Senate Monday, Republicans renewed objections to the process, saying they had not been consulted on the nominees, but Democrats said Republicans never consulted them when the GOP was in charge.
+In the Senate on Monday, Republicans renewed objections to the process, saying they had not been consulted on the nominees, but Democrats said Republicans never consulted them when the GOP was in charge.

-“The majority caucus has, frankly, the final say on who gets nominated,” said Sen. Chap Petersen (D-Fairfax).
+“The majority caucus has, frankly, the final say on who gets nominated,” said Sen. Chap Petersen (D-Fairfax City).
 “That’s not something that originated with us.
 That’s part of democracy — majority rules.”

-Sen. John Edwards (D-Roanoke) said the Senate Judiciary Committee, which he chairs, would on Tuesday be willing to interview any judicial candidates whom Republicans want to propose.
+Sen. John S. Edwards (D-Roanoke) said the Senate Judiciary Committee, which he chairs, would on Tuesday be willing to interview any judicial candidates whom Republicans want to propose.
 But Edwards cautioned that the House Courts of Justice Committee has no plans to interview them, so those nominations could not advance to the House and Senate floors.

 “Isn’t that a fool’s errand?” asked Sen. Mark D. Obenshain (R-Rockingham).